Mutual Theory of Mind for Human-AI Communication: Empirical Exploration of MToM in Human-AI Communication

-To understand how we could potentially mitigate or bridge this ``gulf'' between user expectation and experience with the CAs, we took inspiration from the MToM in human-human communication, where our human capability of ToM helps us build a shared expectation of each other through behavioral feedback, enabling us to maintain constructive and coherent conversations.
-In human-AI communication, if we equipped the CA with an analog of ToM that can automatically identify and construct user perceptions about the CAs through users' communication cues, the CA would be able to monitor users’ changing perceptions and provide subtle behavioral cues accordingly to help users build a better mental model about CA’s capability.
-This would also help alleviate the current one-sided communication burden on users, who had to constantly adjust their mental model of the CA through an arbitrary trial-and-error process to elicit desired CA responses~\cite{Ashktorab2019ResilientChatbots}.
+Recent technical advancements have made it possible for AI systems to ``read users' minds'' by predicting our shopping preferences~\cite{linden2003amazon}, emotional states~\cite{schwartz2016predicting,wang2020sensing,de2013predicting}, and personalities~\cite{golbeck2011predicting} with fairly high accuracy.
+However, user's perceptions of such advanced AI systems have been under explored.
+Understanding user perceptions of such AI systems is critical to the success of human-AI communication, especially given people's often unrealistically high expectation of AI system's capability.
+This is especially common during the communications between humans and Conversational Agents (CAs), which can present human-level natural language understanding and generation when powered by LLMs, yet often present inconsistent performance across various task-specific capabilities.
+This ``gulf'' between user expectation and experience with CAs~\cite{Luger2016LikeAgents} has led to constant user frustration, frequent conversation breakdowns, and eventual abandonment of CAs~\cite{Luger2016LikeAgents,zamora2017m}.

-This study thus focuses on the first stage of MToM--- the construction of AI's ToM, with an emphasis on~\textit{constructing AI's theory of the user's perception of the AI through communication cues}.
-This study took place in an online education context where CAs are prevalent in offering informational and social support to a community of students on online discussion forums.
-While dyadic interaction between humans and CA have been common across different contexts, in online education environment, CAs face a unique challenge in interacting with both the individual students and the student community as a whole on the discussion forum--- each dyadic interaction between individual student and the CA is also visible to the entire student community, therefore changing the entire community's perception of the CA.
+To understand how we could potentially mitigate or bridge this ``gulf'' between user expectation and experience with the CAs, we looked to the MToM framework for inspiration.
+We took inspirations from the recursive interpretations and feedback in the MToM framework, and envisioned an adaptive CA that could automatically construct a representation of the user's perceptions of the CA through verbal or behavioral cues embedded in user feedback.
+An automatic construction of the user's perceptions of the CA would enable the CA to monitor users' changing perceptions and adapt their behaviors accordingly to cater to users' needs, or even provide nudges to help users build a better mental model of the CA.